 TIP - To compute cover from the original ground surface topo survey, you could use the original topo data to create a CSV file of points that can later be linked to your job to compute cover from.
-Alternatively you could use a surface created on the controller.
-See To generate points for a surface, page 50.
+Alternatively you could use a surface created on the controller, using the Cogo create surface function.
+See To generate points for a surface, page 46.